Tydium/MTVehicles-Bedrock-Pack/README.md

 ## Support and Issues
 If by chance the pack becomes outdated or a bug is present feel free to contact me in the Geyser discord server (ping @Tydium), or make an issue report here in the github.
 I will fix the issue as soon as possible.

+## Notice
+I am not the owner or creator of the original MTVehicles plugin.
+I am just part of the community and have created this resource pack for the public.
+Please do not contact me for general issues about the plugin or java version of the resource pack.
+Thank you.

 ## Preview

 ![image](https://user-images.githubusercontent.com/67938521/225157976-ad5de52c-f050-4d7e-9765-71ff8c8339cc.png)